-- Any person involved in the investigation or determination of a disciplinary case shall declare any matter, which raises or may raise a conflict with their duties under these Regulations. - 1.9 A suspension means that you are prohibited from participating in your academic activities with us and your registration on your course of studies is put on hold and that you are prohibited from using University facilities and/or entering University grounds or premises.
-A partial or qualified suspension may be put in place where appropriate. - 1.10 If you permanently withdraw from the University during the disciplinary process, we may continue to pursue disciplinary action and impose a sanction on you. - 1.11 If you withdraw from the University during the disciplinary process and later return, we may continue to pursue the disciplinary action and impose a sanction on you. - 1.12 These Regulations does not apply to incidents of alleged academic malpractice.
-The Academic Regulations apply to any such incidents. - 1.13 Where you are registered for a programme, which is subject to a Fitness to Practice procedure, we may apply the Fitness to Practice procedure when investigating and dealing with allegations of malpractice in relation to you. - 1.14 Where an investigation identifies that alleged misconduct may be as a result of ill health, we may decide to apply the Fitness to Study Procedure instead of, or as well as, these Regulations. - 1.15 Amendments or additions to these Regulations shall (unless otherwise stipulated) be of immediate effect.
+- 1.7 The following may nominate another to undertake their role under the Regulations: - Vice-Chancellor may nominate a Deputy Vice-Chancellor or Pro Vice-Chancellor - Pro Vice-Chancellor may nominate another member of the Directorate Management Group of the University - Head of Operations (FM) may nominate another member of staff of the University - The Head of Student Casework may nominate another member of staff of the University - The Accommodation Manager may nominate another member of staff of the University - 1.8 Any person involved in the investigation or determination of a disciplinary case shall declare any matter, which raises or may raise a conflict with their duties under these Regulations. - 1.9 A suspension means that you are prohibited from participating in your academic activities with us and your registration on your course of studies is put on hold and thatyou are prohibited from using University facilities and/or entering University grounds or premises.
+A partial or qualified suspension may be put in place where appropriate. - 1.10 If you permanently withdraw from the University during the disciplinary process, we may continue to pursue disciplinary action and impose a sanction on you. - 1.11 If you withdraw from the University during the disciplinary process and later return, we may continue to pursue the disciplinary action and impose a sanction on you. - 1.12 These Regulations do not apply to incidents of alleged academic malpractice.
+The Academic Regulations apply to any such incidents. - 1.13 Where you are registered for a programme, which is subject to a Fitness to Practice procedure, we may apply the Fitness to Practice procedure when investigating and dealing with allegations of malpractice in relation to you. - 1.14 Where an investigation identifies that alleged misconduct may be as a result of ill health, we may decide to apply the Fitness to Study Procedure instead of, or as well as, these Regulations.

+1.15 Amendments or additions to these Regulations shall (unless otherwise stipulated) be of immediate effect.